cryon-io/unit.cryon.io/docs/Core/AMM/README.md

                                 # - includes parameters and envvar configured
                                 # - includes information you want to show to user of the template
 --cli                           # Executes command with application specific cli if aplicable
+--is-running                    # if running exits with 0 and prints true
+                                # else exits with 1 and prints false
 --backup=<dest-dir>             # Backups application
                                 # * Requires confirmation if destination file/folder already exists
 --restore=<source-dir>          # Restores application